SC.7.P.11.4

 Saving the Veggies!:

+In this Model-Eliciting Activity (MEA), students will have to determine which type of panel to choose for a fictitious greenhouse - glass or plastic and how much light, heat and moisture is best to let in - determined by whether the material is opaque, translucent or transparent.
 Students exploring how light travels, how heat moves and how it all affects temperature will find this activity fun and exciting.
-They will have to determine which type of panel to choose for a fictitious greenhouse - glass or plastic and how much light, heat and moisture is best to let in - determined by whether the material is opaque, translucent or transparent.
 This is a fun challenge but applicable also to the environmental demands we are currently facing.

 Thermal Energy Flow:

-This MEA provides students with the opportunity to explore the basis of heat transfer.
+In this Model-Eliciting Activity (MEA), students are provided with the opportunity to explore the basis of heat transfer.
 The formative assessment exposes students to a quick heat transfer demonstration.
 The reading passages and data sets further engage students in real life application of heat transfer and energy efficiency

 Original Student Tutorials Science - Grades K-8